CMMC for Small Business Update 2023

 Preparing for CMMC can be a hefty to-do list, and you shouldn’t wait to get started.
-Begin by performing an audit on your contracts and information you handle so that you’re able to identify the information you will need to protect.
+Begin by performing an audit on your contracts and the information you handle so that you’re able to identify the information you will need to protect.

 Most small businesses will benefit from the help of a consulting partner who has been trained on the CMMC process through the CMMC-AB.
 These Registered Provider Organizations (RPOs) can effectively and efficiently set up organizations with practical solutions to meet DoD requirements.

 A Deeper Dive into the CMMC Levels